andrasq/node-qdlist/README.md

 Return the node whose `.next` points to the `nth` node on the list.
 Returns the list itself as preceding the `0`-th node, and the tail node as preceding all `nth` past the end of the list.
-This is a convenience function using `findPrevious`.
+This is a convenience function using `findAtPosition`.

 ### moveToPosition( node, nth )